densh/densh.github.com/quasiquotes.md

 ## Referential transparency {:#referential-transparency}

+In 2.11 quasiquotes are not referentially transparent, meaning that all identifiers used in a quasiquote will be resolved as-is when the macro expands.
+For example:

+     // ---- MyMacro.scala ----
+     package example

+     import reflect.macros.blackbox.Context
+     import language.experimental.macros

+     object MyMacro {
+       def wrapper(x: Int) = { println(s"wrapped x = $x"); x }
+       def apply(x: Int): Int = macro impl def impl(c: Context)(x: c.Tree) = { import c.universe._
+         q"wrapper($x)"
+       }
+     }

+     // ---- Test.scala ----
+     package example

+     object Test extends App {
+       def wrapper(x: Int) = x
+       MyMacro(2)
+     }

+If we compile both macro and it's usage we'll see that `println` will not be called when application runs.
+This will happen because after macro expansion `Test.scala` will look like:

+    // Expanded Test.scala
+    package example

+    object Test extends App {
+      def wrapper(x: Int) = x
+      wrapper(2)
+    }

+And wrapper will be resolved to `example.Test.wrapper` rather than intended `example.MyMacro.wrapper`.
+To avoid this kind of erros one can use two possible workarounds:

+1. Fully qualify all references. i.e. we can addapt our macros' implementation to:

+       def impl(c: Context)(x: c.Tree) = { import c.universe._
+         q"_root_.example.MyMacro.wrapper($x)"
+       }

+   It's imporant to start with `_root_` as otherwise there will still be a chance of collision of example gets redefined at use-site of the macro.

+2. Unquote symbols instead of using plain identifiers. i.e. we can resolve reference to wrapper by hand:

+       def impl(c: Context)(x: c.Tree) = { import c.universe._
+         val myMacroRef = symbolOf[MyMacro.type].asClass.module
+         val wrapperRef = myMacroRef.info.member(TermName("wrapper"))
+         q"$wrapperRef($x)"
+       }

+Fixing this issue is number one priority for 2.12. (see [future prospects](#future))

 ## Lifting {:#lifting}

 Lifting is and extensible way to unquote custom data types in quasiquotes.
 Its primary use-case is support unquoting of [literal](#literal) values and a number of reflection primitives as trees: